Uniform buffers and a 3d camera

 Some things to note:

-as we only really need camera information in the vertex shader, as that's what we'll use to manipulate our vertices. - The
+1. We set visibility to ShaderStages::VERTEX as we only really need camera information in the vertex shader, as that's what we'll use to manipulate our vertices.

-means that the location of the data in the buffer may change.
+2. The has_dynamic_offset means that the location of the data in the buffer may change.
 This will be the case if you store multiple data sets that vary in size in a single buffer.
-If you set this to true, you'll have to supply the offsets later. min_binding_size
+If you set this to true, you'll have to supply the offsets later.

 Now, we can create the actual bind group.